© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ring cairn 120m north-west of Raisgill Hall is a scheduled monument protected by Historic England under reference 1011148.
 View the official record →

-Ring cairn 120m north-west of Raisgill Hall is a prehistoric funerary monument located in Westmorland, England.
+Ring cairn 120m north-west of Raisgill Hall is a prehistoric burial monument located in Westmorland, in the Lake District region of northern England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011148.

 Ring cairn 120m north-west of Raisgill Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011148.